fuhengwu2021/distributedai/chapter2-gpu-hardware-networking-and-parallelism-strategies/main.md

 For distributed training, NPUs are viable but require more vendor-specific knowledge than GPUs.
 If you're building a new cluster and have access to both, GPUs are usually the safer choice due to ecosystem maturity.
 But NPUs can be compelling for specific regions, workloads, or cost constraints.

-## High-Speed Interconnects: PCIe, NVLink, NVSwitch, InfiniBand, and Ethernet
+## High-Speed Interconnects: The Network Backbone

 There are several ways GPUs connect, and which one matters depends on whether you're talking about communication within a single server or across multiple servers.